 These three elements make up not only the natural landscapes, but also the landscapes that we see and exist in through our everyday lives.
 In the Hakusan Tedorigawa Geopark, the relationship between these three elements can be seen and experienced first-hand.

-In this Geopark you can experience the connection between the land (Geology), the plants and animals (Ecology), and the culture, history and industries (People) that have grown here.
+In geoparks you can experience the connection between the land (Geology), the plants and animals (Ecology), and the lifestyles, culture, history and industries (People) that have grown within them.

 A geopark is a type of natural park, and it highlights geological heritage, from which we can learn about activities of the Earth such as land formation, geology and topography.
-It also includes and highlights sites of nature, archaeological, ecological, and cultural value.
+It also includes and highlights sites of natural and ecological, as well as archaeological and cultural value.
 Linking geoheritage to the lives of people and wildlife, history and industries, and natural disaster prevention, the initiative offers educational opportunities and promotes regional development in a holistic manner.
 Global Geoparks have been supported by UNESCO since 2004 and became “UNESCO Global Geoparks” in November 2015.
 By applying to and receiving designation by UNESCO, geoparks can earn the title of UNESCO Global Geopark in their name.

 Within Japan we are registered only as a Japanese Geopark, however in aims of becoming a UNESCO Global Geoparks, we are undertaking activities with a Global mindset.